nikolamilojica/illuminate/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Present Bugs and Errors
+about: Report Bugs and Errors
 ---

 <!--